 There are two types of garlic: hard-neck and soft-neck.
 Cultivation for both is the same, but hard-neck garlic sometimes produce flower stalks – which should be removed to divert all energy into bulb development.
 Soft-neck garlic is named because their necks bend over when ready for harvesting; they do not flower and these type of garlic tend to have a milder flavour.

 - Break bulbs into cloves just before planting.

 - Add a balanced fertiliser at planting time.

 - Plant each clove 1 1/2-2 inches deep (3-4 cm), pointed end up.

 - Plant into well-drained moisture retentive soil in full sun.

-- Add a balanced fertiliser at planting time and give 15 grams per square metre sulphate of potash in February.
+- Apply 15 grams per square metre sulphate of potash in February.

 - Water plants well in the growing period.

 - Stop watering for a few weeks before harvesting in summer, to help ripen the bulb.

 - When you harvest, lay them on a board in the sun to dry and ‘cure’ before storing.